-It started over Minecraft, moved on to how best to lace shoes, and finally, we got caught up in the relative merits of Chinese food versus Indian.
+It started over Minecraft, moved on to how best to lace football boots, and finally, we got caught up in the relative merits of Chinese food versus Indian.

 Well, how one is shit and the other isn’t.